harishnkr/NewtonRice/.github/README.md

 * Make sure to make a wallpaper folder with the required wallpaper.
 Change the line with respect to feh in the bspwmrc in order to change the wallpaper.
 #### Polybar

+If you use the simple bar, you can avoid using yad and yad powermenu.

 Make sure that these packages are installed along with the Polybar package:
 Package|Usage
 |---|---|